|September 25, 2023: New Version 7.1.3 has been released just for the Mac. See What's New.|

 |September 28, 2019: New Version 7.1.2 has been released.
 See What's New.|

 BioTapestry is an interactive tool for building, visualizing, and sharing gene regulatory network models over the web.

-If you need to use an older version of BioTapestry prior to Version 7.1.2, you can still download older versions of the program
+If you need to use an older version of BioTapestry prior to Version 7.1.2 and 7.1.3, you can still download older versions of the program

 from the Archived Executables page.
 Depending on the version and operating system, you may need

 - Windows: The Windows version now comes with an installer program that also installs the Java runtime.

 Zip archive: BioTapestry7120.zip Download the archive and unzip it as a folder on